pureugong/mmk-mcp/readme.md

 #### Server Does Not Support Tools Error

-If you see an error like `Error: Server does not support tools (required for tools/call)`, make sure you're using version 1.0.8 or later.
-Earlier versions had an issue with the server capabilities format that has been fixed in 1.0.8.
+If you see an error like `Error: Server does not support tools (required for tools/call)`, make sure you're using version 1.0.11 or later.

 To update to the latest version, run:

 ```bash
 npm install -g mmk-mcp@latest
 ```

-This error occurs due to a change in the MCP SDK's expected format for capability declarations.